 Who or what do you want to complain about?

 1. Diocesan Support Services, its employees and other DBF employees

-The DBF’s Complaint procedure is available to download.
+The DBF complaint procedure is available to download here.

-There is a separate complaints procedure that relates to complaints about the Diocese’s Safeguarding service which can be found here.
+A separate complaints procedure that relates to complaints about the Diocese's Safeguarding service can be downloaded here.